 We believe that absolutely nothing happens until you commit to paper, the desired outcome*, with a plan to achieve these outcomes.
 Then, the critical delivery aspect is, review in a systematic, rhythmic way the tasks, that deliver the milestones on the way to that outcome* that the plan demands.

 Everything that requires change can be committed to the project paradigm for delivery.
 It's just the only way, every alternative is to "fire and hope," demanding outcome change and then relying on others to deliver.
 They will surely fail unless they, in turn, implement the project paradigm.

-Delivering change is not complicated like rocket science
+Delivering sustained change is not complicated like rocket science

 like managing and motivating a teenager.
 The least said the better.

 it's as simple as following a recipe that has produced positive change.